-I am an artist, activist, bridge builder, and the founder of the Be Seen Project, - an arts initiative resourcing and centering BIPOC creatives working to amplify marginalized voices and truths.
-I believe in using our unique superpowers for collective good and aim to bring more liberation and love to the world.
+I am an artist, organizer, and the founder of the Be Seen Project - a grassroots initiative amplifying BIPOC artists and makers who are using their work to center marginalized voices to fight for social justice and cultural change.
+I believe in using our unique superpowers for collective good, and aim to disrupt toxic belonging culture while building pathways for more radical love and connection in the world.

 A Korean American adoptee, queer intersectional feminist and modern day bohemian, I am also a life-long devotee to the underdog.